AceXintense/php-cast/README.md

 #Setup
 I will be adding a script called setup.sh to the project that will provision the server that it will be applied to.
 The script will install all of the prerequisites for the project to run.

+#Things to do
+1. Clean up the code base and change the structure of the code to flow better!
+2. Make use of the /App/System/Utilities.php with implementing smaller functions.
+3. Create the setup.sh (Important) this will enable users to quickly get up and running with it on there devices.
+4. Expand upon the front-end to make the application look more appealing / more professional for people.
+5. Create a google chrome plugin allowing to request from just a click on the page.
+6. Add Youtube downloader to the backend or come up with a new solution using something like PhantomJS to render the page and record the audio.
+7. Create a user account system which is presented on load of the software if the user is not logged in.
+(Deletes all songs on the Disk when you log out and redownloads all the songs on login.)
+(Now in development ) this should also be an optional feature.